bfontaine/hello_you/README.md

 The original intend was to spell out loud the cities using macOS’ `say` program.
 You can get this behavior by passing `--say` to the script.

+Example output from one of my servers:

+    $ ... | python3 hello_you.py
+    Hello from Straoane!
+    Hello from Shenyang!
+    Hello from Hanoi!
+    Hello from Straoane!
+    Hello from Les Abymes!
+    Hello from Les Abymes!
+    Hello from Beijing!
+    Hello from Hanoi!
+    Hello from Straoane!

 ## Install

 The script’s only dependency, besides Python 3, is `requests`: